-The analysis of the trade flows carried out in Table 1 clearly shows clearly shows that China cannot replace the EU and US as market of destination for garments and bicycles.
-China could be a potential market for Rice exports and exports of agricultural products and processed foodstuff.
-However, the main obstacle to enter the Chinese market are not only tariffs but also Sanitary and phytosanitary requirements.
-In the context of the WTO the SPS committee has been established to provide a forum for discussion and exchange of information.
+The analysis of the trade flows carried out in table 1 clearly shows that China cannot replace the European Union and United States as market destination for garments and bicycles.
+China could be a potential market for rice exports and exports of agricultural products and processed foodstuffs.
+However, the main obstacles to enter the Chinese market are not only tariffs but also SPS requirements.
+In the context of WTO, the SPS Committee has been established to provide a forum for discussion and exchange of information.
 According to the SPS IMS database, WTO members have raised 31 specific trade concerns on the SPS measures applied by China.

-Myanmar and other ASEAN LDCs should make sure that the RCEP provisions on SPS contains WTO plus elements that permits an enhanced dialogue with China and where possible equivalence and mutual recognition agreements.
+Myanmar and other ASEAN LDCs should make sure that the RCEP provisions on SPS contains WTO-plus elements that permits an enhanced dialogue with China and where possible equivalence and mutual recognition agreements.

-On the basis of the abovementioned findings and analysis the following recommendations are made:
+On the basis of the above-mentioned findings and analysis, the following recommendations are made:

-- Myanmar joined with other ASEAN LDCs should raise specific concern over the SPS measure applied by China on rice imports and other related agricultural products in the next session of the WTO SPS committee scheduled to be held on 18 July 2019. - 2.
-Myanmar should develop a negotiating strategy with other ASEAN LDC to ensure that the RCEP provision on SPS contains WTO plus elements that could facilitate market access to China.
+- (a) Myanmar, together with other ASEAN LDCs, should raise specific concern over the SPS measures applied by China on rice imports and other related agricultural products in the next session of the WTO SPS committee. - (b) Myanmar should develop a negotiating strategy with other ASEAN LDCs to ensure that the RCEP provision on SPS measures contains WTO-plus elements that could facilitate market access to China.

-5 A POSITIVE NEGOTIATING AGENDA FOR MYANMAR AT MULTILATERAL AND REGIONAL LEVEL
+5. A POSITIVE NEGOTIATING AGENDA FOR MYANMAR AT MULTILATERAL AND REGIONAL LEVEL